Payroll in Germany

 - Pension: 9.3% each for employees and employers

 - Healthcare: 7.3% each for employees and employers

-Employers contribute an average of 1.32% of payroll for workers’ compensation.
+Employers contribute an average of 1.3% of payroll for workers’ compensation, also known as accident insurance.
 Rates may vary with the assessment of risk and employees do not contribute to this fund.

 Employers have the option to pay a flat income tax rate—typically between 15% to 25%— for services provided to employees, like office outings, transportation, accident insurance and retirement payments.

 Employee compensation and benefits in Germany